 With my schoolgirl French and my basic holiday Spanish, I thought Portuguese would be easyish!
 That was my first mistake!
 To my uncultured ears, Portuguese sounded more Eastern European to me or like drunk Russians speaking.
 Our friends from Eastern Europe and Russia disagree with me!
 I told you my ears were uncultured.

-When Lusa Language School in Lisbon read about my linguistic problems -yes I have shared my frustration with my language skills on social media on more than one occasion- they invited me down to do a one-week intensive European Portuguese course at their school.
+When Lusa Language School in Lisbon read about my linguistic problems -yes I have shared my frustration with my language skills on social media on more than one occasion- they invited me down to do a one-week intensive European Portuguese language class at their school.
 I was both terrified and excited by the prospect.

 - How My Adult Gap Year Became a Lifestyle